harrietckm/Hello-World3/README.md

 5. Rerun if needed until success:
 <pre> apache-ant-1.8.2/bin/ant opensource-one-time-setup </pre>

-6. Success will include these statements in the terminal (or Git Bash on Windows): *complete-one-time-config-opensource:
+6. Success will include these statements in the terminal (or Git Bash on Windows): <pre>complete-one-time-config-opensource:

 opensource-one-time-setup:

 BUILD SUCCESSFUL
-Total time: 41 minutes 7 seconds*
+Total time: 41 minutes 7 seconds</pre>

 ## Change the origin and upstream for the project you are working on##